atilaneves/unit-threaded/README.md

 MAYBE:

-- Lazy expressions to get better failure messages?
+- Compile-time string expressions to get better failure messages?
-- Random reordering of tests in single-threaded mode?
+- Option to shuffle tests in single-threaded mode?
-- Split code to avoid bloat and decrease linking time?
+- Split code in different executables to avoid bloat and decrease linking time?